Please take careful note of the following:

 III.
 Commencement Exercises

 A. The order of procession is as follows: platform party, seminary faculty, trustees, seminary graduates.
-The graduates will proceed in order of degree programs and alphabetically.
-The order of procession and seating will be distributed a week prior to graduation.
+The graduates will proceed in order of degree programs and then alphabetically.
+(The order of procession and seating will be distributed at graduation rehearsal.)
 Tassels should be on the left side of the cap where they remain throughout the ceremony.

 B. Graduates remain standing after proceeding into the auditorium.
 They are seated when the President and the remainder of the platform party are seated.
 When seated, men should remove their caps; women have the option of not doing so.

-C. At the time of presentation, the Dean of Academic Programs will ask the graduates to stand.
+C. At the time of presentation, the Academic Dean will ask the graduates to stand.
 All the graduates will stand simultaneously, being sure their hats are in place and holding their hoods over one arm.
 Graduates should remain standing until after the entire diploma ceremony is completed.
 Be seated only after you are invited to do so from the platform.

 D. No diplomas are presented at the time of commencement.
 Only the decorative covers are given to you by the President.
 The awarding of the diploma itself is contingent on the completion of all degree requirements.
 Your diploma will be mailed to you when all requirements have been met, and your account has a zero balance.
 Please provide the Academic Office with a non-CTS email so that we can contact you in the summer about mailing your diploma.